rhartmano/labelr/README.md

     label might be “State of Birth”.
 Or, if a variable called “trust1” consisted of responses to the consumer survey question, “How much do you trust BBC news to give you unbiased information?,” a sensible name label might be “BBC Trust.”
-As such, name labels are comparable to what Stata and SAS call “variable labels.”
+Name labels are comparable to what Stata and SAS call “variable labels.”

-3.  **Value labels** - labelr offers three kinds of value labels.
+4.  **Value labels** - labelr offers three kinds of value labels.

     - *One-to-one labels* - The canonical value-labeling use case entails mapping distinct values of a variable to distinct labels